gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

    integrity verification.
-And in that case to avoid losing the DTLS record, it would have to be forwarded to the zero-length CID using DTLS Connection and decryption and validation must be tried.
-Resulting in higher resource utilization.
+And in that case to avoid losing the DTLS record, it would have to be forwarded to the zero-length CID using DTLS Connection and decryption and validation must be tried, resulting in higher resource utilization.
 Thus, it is REQUIRED to use non-zero length CID values, and instead RECOMMENDED to use a single common length for the CID values.
-A single byte should be sufficient, as reuse of old CIDs is possible as long as the implementation ensure they are not used in near time to the previous usage.
+A single byte should be sufficient, as reuse of old CIDs is possible as long as the implementation ensures that they are not used in near time to the previous usage.

 ## DTLS Connection Handling

    DTLS/SCTP is negotiated on SCTP level as an adaptation layer ({{Negotiation}}).
-After a succesful negotiation of the DTLS/SCTP during SCTP association establishment, a DTLS connection MUST be established prior to transmission of any ULP user messages.
+After a successful negotiation of the DTLS/SCTP during SCTP association establishment, a DTLS connection MUST be established prior the transmission of any ULP user messages.
 All DTLS connections are terminated when the SCTP association is terminated.
 A DTLS connection MUST NOT span multiple SCTP associations.

-   As it is required to establish the DTLS connection at the beginning of the SCTP association, either of the peers should never send any SCTP user messages that are not protected by DTLS.
-So, the case that an endpoint receives data that is not either DTLS messages or protected user messages in the form of a sequence of DTLS Records on any stream is a protocol violation.
+   As it is required to establish the DTLS connection at the beginning of the SCTP association, either of the peers should never send any SCTP user message that is not protected by DTLS.
+So, the case that an endpoint receives data that is neither DTLS messages nor protected user messages in the form of a sequence of DTLS Records on any stream is a protocol violation.
 The receiver MAY terminate the SCTP association due to this protocol violation.
-Implementations that do not have a DTLS endpoint immediately ready on SCTP handshake completion will have to ensure correct caching of the messages until the DTLS endpoint is ready.
+Implementations that do not have a DTLS endpoint immediately ready after SCTP handshake completion will have to ensure correct caching of the messages until the DTLS endpoint is ready.

    Whenever a mutual authentication, updated security parameters,